ietf-rats-wg/draft-ietf-rats-msg-wrap/materials/ccc-attestation-sig/main.md

 ---

-## Carrying the collecion in an X.509 extension
+## Carrying the collection in an X.509 extension

 ```
 -- CMW Extension OID